-While we are still researching the use of CBD to treat pets, pet owners provide anecdotal evidence of its capability to treat pain and inflammation, improve mood and behavior, and help with anxiety.
-If you are considering using CBD for your pet, checkout this brand and be sure to speak to a qualified veterinarian before doing so, as there is still much unknown about the safety and effectiveness of CBD for pets.
+While we are still researching the use of CBD to treat pets, pet owners provide anecdotal evidence of its capability to treat pain and inflammation, improve mood and behaviour, and help with anxiety if you are considering using CBD for your pet, checkout this brand and be sure to speak to a qualified veterinarian before doing so, as there is still much unknown about the safety and effectiveness of CBD for pets.

 Usage of CBD in Pets